grokys/grokys.github.com/_posts/2015-08-03-avalonia-alpha4.md

 defined at a control level rather than a style level.
 To read about the reasoning behind this, see [this issue comment](https://github.com/AvaloniaUI/Avalonia/issues/462#issuecomment-191849723).

+# Skia backend

+Work is underway to add a Skia backend using [Skia#](https://github.com/mono/SkiaSharp) which will hopefully replace our Cairo backend for non-Windows platforms.
+[Skia](https://skia.org/) is a modern 2D graphics API that better fits Avalonia's drawing model than Cairo and also works on mobile platforms.

 # AppBuilder

 The `Application` was previously semi-platform-specific in that if you wanted to